Gauged Floer theory of toric moment fibers

 \begin{proof} For smooth domain this is proved by Cho-Oh \cite[Section 6]{chooh:toric}.
 An alternative argument involves doubling the disk to obtain a sum of rank one, non-negative index Fredholm problems on the sphere, see e.g. \cite[p.5]{orient}; these always have trivial cokernel.
 Because of the $H$-action on space of holomorphic disks with the given boundary condition the evaluation map at a marked point on the boundary is a submersion, since $H$ acts transitively on $\ti{L}_\lambda$.
 Regularity for stable disks whose combinatorial type is a tree with $k$ components, follows by induction on $k$, as in Fukaya et al \cite[Theorem 11.1]{fooo:toric1}: Suppose that $\Sigma$ is a marked disk such that the component containing the root $z_0$ is attached to $d$ other stable disks.
 By the inductive hypothesis the $d$ stable disks are regular and the evaluation map at the attaching point is submersive.
-It follows that the evaluation maps at all nodes are transverse to the diagonal, and in addition the evaluation map at the root is a submersion. \end{proof}
+It follows that the evaluation maps at all nodes are transverse to the diagonal, and in addition the evaluation map at the root is a submersion.
+The assertion on the Maslov index is immediate from the explicit description. \end{proof}